-The supervisor and Head of Department are responsible for approving the proposed title for the thesis, which indicates that the thesis is close to submission.
-The Approval of Title form should be submitted to the Postgraduate Research Education Team at least two months prior to submission in order for the appointment of the examiners process to start.
+The supervisor and HoD are responsible for approving the proposed title for the thesis, which indicates that the thesis is close to submission.
+The Approval of Title Form should be submitted to the Postgraduate Research Education Team at least two months prior to submission in order for the appointment of the examiners process to start.